DE-RSE/chapter/_pages/muc/index.md

 ## Contact

-We organize ourselves mainly over the [Mailing list](https://lists.lrz.de/mailman/listinfo/rse).
+We organize ourselves mainly over the [Mailing list](https://lists.lrz.de/mailman/listinfo/rse) and a [Matrix channel](https://matrix.to/#/#derse-chapter-muc:gitter.im).
 Definitely join us there to learn about upcoming events and other activities.

 For questions regarding the group, feel free to contact, for example:
   - [Heidi Seibold](https://heidiseibold.com/)